Sessions House, Preston

-The Sessions House is a courthouse in Harris Street, Preston, Lancashire, England.
+The Sessions House is a courthouse on Harris Street in Preston, Lancashire, England.
 The courthouse, which continues to be used for judicial purposes as well as being used as administrative offices for His Majesty's Courts and Tribunals Service, is a Grade II* listed building.

 History

-The building was commissioned to replace the old Sessions House in Stanley Street.
+The building was commissioned to replace the old Sessions House on Stanley Street which had been built in 1829.
 After deciding that the old Sessions House was inadequate for their needs, the justices decided to procure a new building: the site selected was some open land opposite the Harris Museum.